New York Cosmos (1971–1985): Cultural impact and influence on American soccer

 When Pelé arrived at the Cosmos in 1975, American soccer was, in Newsham's phrase, "dying a slow, painful and largely unnoticed death".
 The sport was not taken seriously by the bulk of the American media, and was of little interest to the public.
 Matches were often played in front of almost-empty stands, receiving modest press coverage.
 The signing of Pelé by the Cosmos transformed soccer across the country almost immediately, lending credibility not only to the Cosmos, but also to the NASL and soccer in general.
 Within days of the Brazilian's arrival, the increased media attention had caused the Cosmos' office staff to increase from five people to more than 50.
-Soccer became seen as a viable alternative to more traditional "American" sports such as basketball, baseball and American football.
+Soccer briefly became to be seen as a viable alternative to more traditional "American" sports such as basketball, baseball and American football.
 The Cosmos, in particular, became an internationally famous club – "the most glamorous team in world football", in Newsham's words, or "soccer demigods" in those of ESPN writer David Hirshey.

 We were as big as the Yankees and bigger than the Giants.
 We had our own tables at all the clubs.
 But we weren't any more decadent than players today.